chromaui/chromatic-docs/circleci.md

 # Other required configuration

-#👇Checks if the current branch is not the master and runs Chromatic
+# 👇 Checks if the current branch is not the master and runs Chromatic
 if [ "${CIRCLE_BRANCH}" != "master" ];
 then
   yarn chromatic --project-token=CHROMATIC_PROJECT_TOKEN
 else
-  #👇Checks if the current branch is master and runs Chromatic with the flag to accept all changes
+  # 👇 Checks if the current branch is master and runs Chromatic with the flag to accept all changes
   yarn chromatic --project-token=CHROMATIC_PROJECT_TOKEN --auto-accept-changes fi
 ```